habpanel/habpanel/doc/index.md

 ![A running dashboard](running-dashboard.png)

 When a dashboard is running, widgets can be interacted with, and server-sent events are received when items' states are updated, so widgets update automatically in HABPanel.
-Please refer to the *Troubleshooting* section below if items don't seem to update.

 The icons in the top-right corner perform the following:
 - the **speech balloon** activates the speech recognition feature and send the results as text to openHAB's default human language interpreter.
 This implies [some configuration on the server]({{base}}/configuration/multimedia.html#human-language-interpreter), and this icon might not be displayed if the browser doesn't support voice recognition ([currently only in Chrome on desktops and Android](http://caniuse.com/#feat=speech-recognition){:target="_blank"}).
 It can also be configured in the panel configuration to appear on the bottom of the screen;